Join us as we take a look at the best manual meat grinders available for 2023.

 The flexibility of a manual grinder is very much dependent on its blade and the grinding discs.
 Sharper blades will allow you to cut tougher cuts, like game or red meat.
 If you’re going to be processing meat for your pets, does it have the power to grind bones?

-Consider the grinder’s versatility and whether or not the blades allow you to adjust the thickness of the grind?
+Consider the grinder’s versatility, and whether the blades allow you to adjust the thickness of the grind?
 How will the meat come out?
 In chunks or as a thin string?
 How much can you load at a time?
 And finally, how quick will it grind the meat?

 Materials and Durability

 Modern, more compact, domestic manual grinders tend to use plastic in their construction.
 They will generally use tough ABS plastic for durability, but this should be graded as BPA-free and food-safe.
 Plastics have the advantage of being more lightweight, with modular designs that can be easily taken apart for cleaning.

 Like those you may have seen your grandparents use, older style grinders will typically feature an all-metal construction.
 They typically use cast iron, stainless steel, or an electroplated metal for increased food safety.

 These metal grinders will offer the best performance when dealing with tougher cuts of meat, and won’t jam or clog as often as plastic models.

 As a rule, you can’t beat a metal grinder for durability and efficiency, although they may be more prone to rust.

 Try to choose a grinder which uses stainless steel for the blades and body, for greater food safety.
-Always check the durability of the crankshaft and handles—and make sure they can withstand constant usage.
+Always check the durability of the crankshaft and handles—and make sure if they can withstand constant usage.